briebug/ngrx-auto-entity/README.md

 ### Providers

-The final step in supporting the auto-magical of Auto-Entity is properly registering the providers for each entity.
+The final setup required to support the auto-magical nature of Auto-Entity is properly registering the providers for each entity.
 As Angular already integrates an injector with basic provider vs. implementation mapping, we simply leverage that to support runtime lookup of the appropriate service for any given entity:

 ```typescript
 import { NgModule } from '@angular/core';